 Some of our favorite dishes here are the French Onion Soup, Grilled Tenderloin of beef, and Crème Brûlée.
 Check a review of Chefs de France here.

 Monsignor Paul’s is a signature restaurant located on the 2nd floor of the France Pavilion.
 Dining here, your senses will be delighted in the finest French Cuisine.
 The décor features a classic French architecture with bright colors and a whimsical design.

 When we dined here, we loved looking out the window to the France Pavilion.
 Being a signature restaurant, Monsignor Paul can be pricey so for us it’s reserved for special occasions.

 Les Vins Des Chefs de France

 Check out Les Vins Des Chefs de France that serves adult beverages.
-Here, you’ll find the popular Grand Marnier Orange.
+At this kiosk, you’ll find the popular Grand Marnier Orange Slush.

 La Crêperie de Paris

 La Crêperie de Paris is a new restaurant, opening October 1, 2021.
 It will offer both table and quick service options.
 La Crêperie de Paris’ menu will feature sweet crepes, savory buckwheat galettes, and French Hard Cider.
 This is located in the France Pavilion expansion.